-Native unionid mussels
+Native Unionoida mussels

 A combination of reconnaissance and qualitative mollusk surveys was conducted.
 Reconnaissance surveys were cursory visual searches in the most promising habitats and gave us a preliminary understanding of mollusk presence or absence in the Jordan River drainage.
 Reconnaissance surveys were conducted to help determine if additional more comprehensive qualitative surveys were warranted.
 Valid reconnaissance surveys depended on a priori knowledge of expected mussel distribution and habitat requirements.
-For example, Margaritifera falcata tend to be immediately upstream or downstream of riffles, while in the low gradient sections of the Jordan River, M. falcata and Anodonta sp. mussels would most likely be present in areas with higher flows.
+For example, Margaritifera falcata tend to be immediately upstream or downstream of riffles, while in the low gradient sections of the Jordan River, M. falcata and Anodonta sp. mussels would most likely be present in areas with sufficient flows necessary for filtering.
 There was no evidence of native unionid mussel presence during reconnaissance surveys; therefore we conducted qualitative surveys.
-For the qualitative surveys, three to four mussel surveyors using aquascopes (Figure 22), kick nets (Figure 23), and shoreline examination (Figure 24) surveyed approximately 7.5 miles of the Jordan River from April 1, 2014 to April 11, 2014 for a total of about 210 surveyor hours.
+Dr. David Richards trained surveyors for approximately four hours on Mill Pond and Spring Creek, Utah County, an area where Anodonta shells were previously reported (see qualifications in Appendix 26).
+Several Anodonta shells were recovered during this training session.
+The surveyors continued training for four hours at Site 1 on the Jordan River the following day.
+For the qualitative surveys, three to four mussel surveyors using aquascopes (Figure 25), kick nets (Figure 26), and shoreline examination (Figure 27) surveyed approximately 7.5 miles of the Jordan River from April 1, 2014 to April 11, 2014 for a total of about 270 surveyor hours.
+April was chosen because visibility in the Jordan River typically is best and mollusks would likely be closer to the surface of the sediment than in winter.
 Visibility was typically between 2 to 3 feet.
-Surveyors using aguascopes could view depths to about 4 feet therefore, habitats with depths > 4 feet were not closely examined.
+Surveyors using aquascopes could view depths to about 4 feet therefore, habitats with depths > 4feet were not closely examined.
 Habitats with silt/clay sediments > 2 to 3 feet thick were also not examined.
+Therefore, an estimated 70% of the Jordan River substrate in the 7.5 miles was viewed for an estimated total of 58,000 to 76,000 m2.
 Surveyors using aquascopes traversed the river bottom from side to side and then moved several meters upstream in most of the sections looking for mussel shell fragments or whole live or dead mussels.
 Habitats examined included: riffles, runs, pools, and back eddies with substrate ranging from boulders/large cobbles to fine silt and clay.
 Empty invasive Asian clams, Corbicula fluminea shells and live Corbicula were clearly visible using aquascopes and most live Corbicula were seen to be actively filtering, therefore native mussels were also assumed to be detectable on the substrate surface using the aquascopes.
-However, as a precaution, kick net samples were also collected in promising habitat to help determine if mussels were buried under the sediment and not visible to aquascope surveys.
+However, as a precaution, kick net samples were also collected in promising habitat (behind boulders, gravel, sand, pools, upstream of riffles, etc.) to help determine if mussels were buried under the sediment and not visible to aquascope surveys.
+Kick net sampling allowed surveyors to collect sediments and mollusks to depths of up to several inches.
 Shorelines were carefully examined for empty shells on sandbars, muskrat middens, and other areas of the shoreline.

-Figure 22.
+Figure 25.
 One of the commercial aquascope types used in the mussel survey.

-Figure 23.
+Figure 26.
 Mollusk surveyor using kick net

-Figure 24.
+Figure 27.
 Mollusk surveyor searching shoreline and gravel bar.